 And it’s bound to impress.

 The crystal is mouth-blown by some famous glassmakers in Austria.
 And it’s full-lead crystal.

-What’s lead crystal?
-It’s crystal that contains an 18-40 weight percentage of lead oxide.
+What’s the lead crystal?
+It’s crystal that contains an 18-40 weight percent of lead oxide.
 But don’t worry, it’s safe.

 Full-lead crystal is pretty fancy and sought after in the glassware world.